JCWoodworker/Woodworkers-Companion/README.md

 9. **View History**:
    - Tap "History" button in top right corner
    - View all saved orders (table on iPad, cards on iPhone)
+   - History shows primary wood species used in each order
    - **Tap** any order to view full details
    - **Swipe left** on any order for quick actions:
      - Delete this order